-The measuring device is intended only for the flow measurement of liquids and gases.
+The measuring device is suitable for flow measurement of liquids and gases only.

 Depending on the version ordered, the measuring device can also measure potentially explosive, flammable, poisonous and oxidizing media.

 To ensure that the device remains in proper operating condition for its service life, use the measuring device only for media against which the process-wetted materials are sufficiently resistant.